ellierutherford/HotelBookingSystem/Diary_Matt.md

 Allow users to book available rooms as guests.
 //no login, email field is compulsory
 To do so, each user should provide their details (name, surname, address, phone number, email address).
 When booking a room, a user must provide their credit card number to terminate the booking.
-//LUHN validation on the front end
+//LUHN validation on the front end, or now credit card API sandbox?
+Stripe?

 //must be provided, note we don't need to do any charging. need SSL, encrypted table, see how to do in spring.